GreyKeenan/dukesup/index.md

 * If you have *no* DUKES,
   create a new DUKE with a card from your hand.

 Last, you must discard to end your turn.
+Cards are discarded face-down
-Players have their own discard piles.
+to your own discard pile.
 Choose one of the following:

 * Discard a card from your hand.